 Notes on the data: Youth mortality: Death of persons aged 15 to 24 years

-Over one third (35.1%) of male deaths and around 29% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
-The next highest proportion for females was deaths an occupant of a car injured in a transport accident (14.5%), with a lower proportion for males (12.2%).
+Just under one third (31.9%) of male deaths and around 28.1% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
+The next highest proportion for females was deaths as an occupant of a car injured in a transport accident (16.5%), with a lower proportion for males (15.1%).

 The age-specific death rates for Aboriginal and Torres Strait Islander males and females in New South Wales, Queensland, Western Australia, South Australia and the Northern Territory over the years 2010 to 2014 were 1.6 and 1.7 times higher than for non-Indigenous males and females, respectively .
 Note that information is not available for Victoria, Tasmania and the Australian Capital Territory because of the small number of deaths registered in those jurisdictions.

 - Australian Indigenous Health InfoNet, Mortality.
 Available from http://www.healthinfonet.ecu.edu.au/health-facts/overviews/mortality